tlcowling/tlcowling-postfix/README.md

 ## Overview

-This module seeks to install postfix via puppet and allow its configuration to be specified using Hiera data.
+This module seeks to install postfix via puppet and allow its configuration to be specified using hiera data.
 It aims to include all the available options to configure postfix.

 Tested on the following Operating Systems: